 The workbook also works out the expansion of the "horn" (in this case, the pseudo-MLTL) and graphs it.
 For best results, we want a smooth reduction from the start of the path down to the vent.
 The minor "bumps" in the graph show where the "horn" is folded

 The following images show the Hornresp parameters used to model the alignment.
 All of these were generated by the workbook, so it was just a matter of importing them into Hornresp.
-Note that in Hornresp I opted to include in the model the effect of puttling some polyester fiberfill in the first section of the alignment.
+Note that in Hornresp I opted to include in the model the effect of putting some polyester fiberfill in the first section of the alignment.
 According to the sim, this would drop the resonance frequency (Fb) a bit, and smooth the response in the passband.
 Real-world measurements of the built subwoofer confirm that the added filling achieved these goals.
 Note that the predicted frequency response is slightly optimistic, as Hornresp does not account for the impact of box losses.
 The rolloff from 100 Hz to 40 Hz is slightly steeper than predicted, and the "corner" at around 32 Hz is a bit shallower.

-The following image shows the subwoofer's linearty (response at different input levels), which is pretty good as mentioned above.
+The following image shows the subwoofer's linearity (response at different input levels), which is pretty good as mentioned above.
 The slight variation around 100 Hz was actually caused by the soundcard used for the measurement.
 Note that this is NOT an accurate frequency response graph, though it is close.
 The rolloff from 100 Hz is actually due to the built-in lowpass filter in the amplifier that I used for the tests.

 The following image shows what the distortion curve looks like at around 20W.
 Peak THD is pretty low at 5.22%, most of which is 2nd order, so a lot less noticeable and objectionable.
 This suggests that the subwoofer is going to sound "clean" in actual use.